elishagretton/pinterest-data-pipeline744/README.md

 I have been given a temporary AWS account with access to a number of paid AWS services.

-To use the project and leverage the MSK Connect features, I suggest reading more on AWS pricing options for MSK Connect [here.](https://aws.amazon.com/msk/pricing/)
+To use the project and leverage paid AWS feature, find out more on the [AWS website.](https://aws.amazon.com/console/)

 ## File Structure